 Want to Discover Your Colours?

 Colour is the first thing I look at when shopping, as I know if the colour isn’t flattering, it doesn’t matter how great the style of the garment is, it’ll never look as good as it could, and won’t make me look as great as I can look.
-This is why you have me choose your best colour palette as part of my 7 Steps to Style program if you can’t come and see me in person in Melbourne.
+This is why you have me choose your best colour palette with an online colour analysis or as part of my 7 Steps to Style program.